qteatime/crochet-docs/language/surface-crochet/01-design-philosophy.rst

 The combination of security and privacy-respecting code requires us to treat all pieces of code as "untrusted and potentially dangerous".
-So Crochet approaches privacy through ideas from `Information Flow`_ combined with ideas from `Capability Security`_.
-The way it actually addresses the problem does not provide any `non-interference`_ guarantees, but the guarantees it does provide are often reasonable for the domains Crochet aims for.
+So Crochet approaches privacy through ideas from Information Flow combined with ideas from Capability Security.
+The way it actually addresses the problem does not provide any non-interference guarantees, but the guarantees it does provide are often reasonable for the domains Crochet aims for.